 Army photographer captures her own death in mortar explosion

-U.S Army combat camera photographer Spc.
-Hilda Clayton took this photo July 2, 2013 that was released by the U.S. Army, that shows an Afghan soldier engulfed in flame as a mortar tube explodes during an Afghan National Army live-fire training exercise in Laghman Province, Afghanistan.
+Hilda Clayton took this photo July 2, 2013 that was released by the U.S. Army, that shows an Afghan soldier engulfed in flame as a mortar tube explodes during an Afghan Nat... .
+In this undated photo released by the U.S. Army, U.S. Army combat camera photographer Spc.

 Add your comments below